• Skip to primary navigation

 High-Speed Blender or Food Processor: This is essential for achieving a silky smooth texture.
 A high-speed blender like a Vitamix can break down cashews to a creamy consistency without any grittiness.
 A good food processor can also work, though it might require more patience and scraping down the sides.

-vegan mascarpone stored in a jar
+mascarpone in a jar

 mascarpone chilled for only a few hours will be less thick than if chilled overnight or placed in a freezer